Do you have constant problems with acne, and it tends to be focused right on your forehead area?

 Our Strut Acne Formula combines a prescription-strength retinoid with a topical antibiotic and a soothing B vitamin to help with those recurrent or resistant outbreaks.

-Conduct a quick and convenient online consultation with our U.S. licensed physicians today to see if our pharmaceutical-grade Acne Formula is right for you.
+Conduct a quick and convenient online questionnaire-based consultation through Strut Health with our U.S. licensed physicians today to see if our pharmaceutical-grade Acne Formula is right for you.